 Rabbi Aaron S. Gold Institute of Adult Jewish Studies

 Are you a “Wondering Jew”?
-If so, consider attending our Florence Melton 27-week course beginning Thursday, October 23.
+If so, consider enrolling in The Florence Melton School of Adult Jewish Learning.
 This is your opportunity to explore classic Jewish sources, investigate issues of Jewish thought, practices and ethics, and advance your knowledge of Jewish history.
+The course is offered yearly and runs approximately 27 weeks.

 The Florence Melton School of Adult Jewish Learning, a project of the Hebrew University of Jerusalem, is an innovative concept for Jewish learners from all backgrounds, aimed at enabling Jewish adults to learn seriously about our heritage and culture in a challenging and inspiring course of study.